drbeane/drbeane.github.io/_pages/courses/mth324/financial_math.md

 + [FM Exam Formula Sheet](/resources/actuarial_resources/FM - Formula Sheet.pdf)
 + [FM Exam Flash Cards](/resources/actuarial_resources/FM - Flash Cards.pdf)

+I have also created a homework system for use in this course.
+The system consists of over 400 algorithmically generated multiple choice problems and is intended to provide students with a means of practicing problems similar to those that they might find on the FM exam.
+I will later post documents providing samples of the types of problems found in this homework system.

 <!---
 <b>Homework Keys</b>
 + [Homework Keys](mth324/keys)